 The design would one day become one of the best-known symbols of German manufacturing quality but it was not apparent then.
-The car looked quite unusual, and very different from its final design.
+The car looked quite unusual and very different from its final design.
 The distinctive split rear window (referred to as a “pretzel window”) and the running boards and bumpers were not as yet part of the design.
 The headlights were still separate units perched on the lid of the front luggage compartment.
 The doors were hinged at the rear and were only changed in the final prototype series in 1938 under American influence.

-On May 26, 1938, Hitler ceremoniously laid the cornerstone of the foundation for the factory was laid near the town of Fallersleben.
-Although the construction of the production halls had begun in February because of time considerations, this was regarded as the official start of the construction what would become the largest car factory in the world under one roof.
+On May 26, 1938, Hitler ceremoniously laid the cornerstone of the foundation for a factory was laid near the town of Fallersleben.
+Although the construction of the production halls had begun in February because of time considerations, this was regarded as the official start of the construction of what would become the largest car factory in the world under one roof.